 Your dog is probably pawing you because he wants attention.
 If you want to stop this behavior, then the best thing you can do is to refuse to give him any attention.

 It can be really difficult to ignore your dog when he keeps hitting you with his feet.
 But it’s really important that you do!
-Any attention—even negative attention—is just going to be giving him what he wants.
+Any attention—even negative attention—is just giving him what he wants.

 If you have to walk into another room and shut the door until he’s calmed down, then do that.
 But don’t give in to the pawing!